mkayen/DailyFBB-Engine/README.md

 Prerequisites:
 	Node

-1) Download all files from this page, and make sure they are at the same level in a folder.
+1) Download all files from this page.

-2) In Terminal, move into the folder (ex cd /Downloads/DailyFBB-Engine )
+2) In Terminal, move into the folder (cd /Downloads/DailyFBB-Engine )

-3) Once in the folder in Terminal, make sure to run numberfire.py, and write the results to output.json

-		node numberfire.js > output.json

-4) Also, you'll need to run the swish file in terminal as well:

-		node swish.js > outputSwish.json
+3) Make sure to install all packageds (npm install)

-5) Once the output file is updated, run query.js in terminal
+4) Once the output file is updated, run crawler/nf.js in terminal

-		node query.js
+		node crawler/nf.js

 That's it.

-# Filters

-Its important to change the filters to help change the weight of your results.
-For instance, if you would like to consider SGs who will score 30+ fantasy points but SFs who will score 25+ fantasy points, you can change these levers by changing the third parameter for the executed functions on lines 33-37 in query.js.
-In a future release, I will be creating a way to change these filters from directly in the command line.

 # Ways to Contribute:
 There's a million ways, but here's a few.